-Florida Education and Training Placement Information Program and Gainful Employment Data
+Florida Education and Training Placement Information Program

-The Florida Education and Training Placement Information Program (FETPIP) is a data collection and consumer reporting system established by Florida Statutes Section 1008.39 to provide follow-up data on former students and program participants who have graduated, exited or completed a public education or training program within the State of Florida.
-The links below provide the most current FETPIP reports available for the College of Central Florida.
+The Florida Education and Training Placement Information Program, FETPIP, is a data collection and consumer reporting system established by Florida Statutes Section 1008.39 to provide follow-up data on former students and program participants who have graduated, exited or completed a public education or training program within the State of Florida.
+The most recent College of Central Florida FETPIP reports are available at CF.edu/gainful-employment/fetpip.